 Pippa and Jolena looked at Mariah expectantly.
 Mariah reads a lot and seems to know many things.
 There could be a connection.

 "It's because of the word order," said Mariah.
 "I was reading about the different ways languages can vary from each other.
 It isn't just that they have different words for things.
 The words may be put together differently.
 In English we change the order of the words in a sentence if we're asking a question," she explained.
 "If I said, 'You are happy,' that would be a statement.
 I would be saying that you're happy, and I know it.
-If I said, 'Are you happy?' you would know it was a question, because the verb––the action word––comes first."
+If I changed the same words around and said, 'Are you happy?' you would know it was a question, because the verb––the action word––comes first."

 "It isn't that way in Spanish," Mariah explained.
 "The word order is the same whether it's a question or a statement of fact.
 You can hear the difference when dolls are speaking, because their voices rise and fall differently for questions than for statements, but when you write, you can't hear that.
 The reader needs more help in reading Spanish."